Sarius121/schild_webenm/README.md

 - supports encrypted SchILD grade files (.enz)
 - all student grade, class teacher and exams functions work
 - platform independant (but Linux is recommended)
+- admin page for seeing file insights and downloading and saving files
+- possible sources of the grade files: WebDAV or local folder

 ## not supported
 - not encrypted grade files (.enm)